 I’ve never liked the term ‘outsourcing.’
 We use it at Hartman to describe the work we do for our clients (strategic, independent technology leadership and advisory services), and it’s better than some of the other terms out there – fractional or part-time CIO – but it’s never been quite the right fit.

-What Is Outsourcing IT
+What Exactly Is IT Outsourcing?

-Outsourcing IT conjures up visions of overseas call centers and help desks.
+IT outsourcing conjures up visions of overseas call centers and help desks.
 Managed network services can also be outsourced, which is often a great way for small businesses to handle basic network administration tasks.
 However, when you engage a C-level executive outside of your company, you’re not simply passing off a function.
 Rather, you’re bringing a more strategic focus and accountability into your organization – and that is a big difference.

 Just the other day, I explained the Hartman business model to a professional colleague over lunch.
 After listening patiently, he said, “Dave, what you’re doing at Hartman sounds more like co-sourcing than outsourcing to me.”
 Co-sourcing?
 I hadn’t heard the term before, but right away, I knew it was exactly the right way to describe our work.